oposs/mail-conveyor/README.md

 addapt the config file from

     $ cp ./etc/mail-conveyor.yml.dist ./etc/mail-conveyor.yml
-    $ vim ./etc/mail-conveyor.yml
+    $ $EDITOR ./etc/mail-conveyor.yml

 SSH Setup for cyrusmigration
 ----------------------------
 The user configured in

     /opt/oss/mailconveyor/etc/mail-conveyor.yml

     Section ZimbraSSH

-should be able to ssh to the Zimbra system with public key authentication and without a keyring password.
+must be able to ssh to the Zimbra system with public key authentication (without a keyring password).

 Please set up such an environment which fits your system guidelines and system adminstration steps.